mucahitugur/HackerrankSolutions_SQL/README.md

 # HackerrankSolutions
-This repo consists HackerRank SQL questions
+This repo consists HackerRank SQL questions and solutions